PrajwalSD/runSAS/README.md

   If you want to run from one job to the other job, but in an interactive mode (__skips__ the rest in a non-interactive       mode)"

   `./runSAS.sh -fuis <name or index> <name or index>`

+# Tips
+ To preview the job list use `./runSAS.sh --jobs`